-We sell only a limited number of our products through the internet.
+We do not sell our products through the internet.
 As the retail industry experiences an increase in online sales, our sales could be adversely affected.

 The retail landscape is changing with consumers' shopping habits shifting away from the traditional brick-and-mortar stores to online retailers.
 Internet sales have been obtaining an increasing percentage of retail sales over the past few years and this trend is expected to continue.
-Although we are testing the sale of products through the internet, we have taken a measured approach and have only a limited number of items available on our e-commerce platform at any given time.
-The continued growth of online sales could have a negative impact on our sales, as our customers may decide to make purchases through other online retailers.
+Although we have tested the sale of products through the internet, we no longer have any items available on our company's website.
+The continued growth of online sales could have a negative impact on our sales, as our customers may decide to make purchases through online retailers.